Settings

 "The consortium is leaning to include four nations: Korea, France, China and Russia," the official told The Korea Times.

-Recently, Kazakhstan has been closely engaging with Korean firm Doosan to enhance cooperation.
+Recently, Kazakhstan has been closely engaging with a Korean energy firm to enhance cooperation.
 On Oct.
 23, Kazakhstan's Minister of Energy Almassadam Satkaliyev visited Doosan Enerbility's headquarters in Changwon, South Gyeongsang Province.

-Doosan Enerbility is a significant player in the nuclear power plant sector, known for its involvement in both domestic and international projects.
-They have been crucial to the construction and supply of equipment for several nuclear power plants, including the Shin Hanul units in Korea and the El Dabaa nuclear power plant in Egypt.
+Doosan Enerbility is a major player in the nuclear power plant sector, known for its involvement in both domestic and international projects.
+The company played a key role in the construction and supply of equipment for several nuclear power plants, including the Shin Hanul units in Korea and the El Dabaa nuclear power plant in Egypt.

 In June, Park Jeong-won, chairman of the Doosan Group, had a separate meeting with Kazakh President Kassym-Jomart Tokayev in Astana during the Korea-Kazakhstan Business Forum to discuss ways to cooperate in the energy industry.
 Park accompanied President Yoon Suk Yeol as part of an economic delegation on his tour of three Central Asian countries.